 These sharks are usually solitary animals but have been known to congregate around the best patches of zooplankton.
 In these situations, social behavior has been noted.
 The shark is the only living member of the Cetorhinidae family.

 The basking shark can reach lengths of twenty-six feet.
 It’s usually grey-brown in color with mottled skin.
 It also has a distinctive large mouth.
 The sharks also have a caudal fin that is distinct in its crescent shape.
 The shark’s large mouth has evolved in order to make it a better filter feeder.
 The average weight of an adult basking shark is around 4.65 tons.

 The basking shark has a remarkable conical-shaped snout and gill slits that extend from the top to the bottom of its head.
 The sharks also have around 100 teeth per row.

 The basking shark is found around the world in temperate oceans and is known as a cosmopolitan migratory species.
 These sharks move thousands of kilometers during the various months of the year as they seek out the largest patches of plankton.
 Some migrate south during the winter.
-They’ve been seen around Massachusetts, the Amazon River, the Mediterranean Sea, and other varied areas of the Earth’s oceans.
+They’ve been seen around Massachusetts, the Amazon River, the Mediterranean Sea, the North and South Atlantic, and other varied areas of the Earth’s oceans.

 Usually, during the colder months, they move down to deeper depths, around 3,000 feet or 900 meters.